D: 1. "Deutsch". D numbers are used instead of opus numbers to catalogue works by Schubert 2. The key of D.

 Delicato: Delicately.

 Descant: 1.
 Soprano or tenor voice.
-2. The melodic line or counterpoint accompanying an
+2. The melodic line or counterpoint accompanying an existing melody.
+3. The upper part of a polyphonic composition.

-Music: Program
+Descriptive Music: Program music.

-Development: The elboration of melodic, thematic, or harmonic progressions in a
+Development: The elboration of melodic, thematic, or harmonic progressions in a piece.

 Diatonic: The notes that occur naturally in a scale, without being modified by accidentals other than in the key signature.